ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/autofactories.md

 ## Generics

-With the @Rezolver.AutoFactoryRegistrationExtensions.RegisterAutoFactory* method, Rezolver is also capable of injecting delegates whose result is an open generic.
+With the @Rezolver.RootTargetContainerExtensions.RegisterAutoFactory* method, Rezolver is also capable of injecting delegates whose result is an open generic.
 When requested, Rezolver will build a delegate of the closed version of that
 generic: